majidfida/Video-Splitter-Pro/README.md

 1. Clone this repo.
 2. Place your FFmpeg binaries in `C:\ffmpeg\bin` (Windows) or ensure `ffmpeg` is on your `PATH`.
-3. Run `start.bat` to create a Python venv, install requirements, and launch the app.
+3. Run `install.bat` to create a Python venv, install requirements, and launch the app.
 4. In the browser UI, fill in paths and settings, then hit **Process Videos 🚀**.

 ## Usage